-In the cannabis industry, businesses face a long list of challenges—from banking and taxes to marketing and advertising—but do you know about the charitable challenges that marijuana businesses are facing?
-Many non-profit organizations either aren’t allowed to accept donations from marijuana businesses or they simply don’t want to accept those donations—even in states where marijuana is legal for recreational use.
+Despite the fact that marijuana is now legal for medical and/or recreational use in 32 states and the District of Columbia, many non-profit organizations either aren’t allowed to accept donations from marijuana businesses or they simply don’t want to accept those donations.
+This is often the case even in the 11 states (plus Washington, D.C.) where marijuana is legal for recreational use.

-Let’s take a look at the obstacles that cannabis companies have to navigate and the risks that charities have to evaluate before they accept a donation from a business that operates in the cannabis industry.
+Let’s take a look at the obstacles that cannabis companies have to navigate and the risks that charities have to evaluate before they accept a donation from a business operating in the cannabis industry.

 Primary Philanthropy Obstacles for Cannabis Companies

 Currently, cannabis businesses have to overcome some big obstacles to find non-profit organizations to work with:

 Cannabis businesses are not allowed to claim many typical business expenses on their tax returns, which includes charitable donations.
 That means there is no tax benefit to making donations for marijuana companies.

 While there are some ways to get around this obstacle, until laws change and charitable donations from cannabis companies are treated the same way as donations from any other business (and taxed the same way), a smaller number of cannabis companies are likely to pursue philanthropy.

 2. Federal Laws

 Cannabis is still classified as a Schedule 1 illegal substance at the federal level, which causes many non-profit organizations to refuse donations from marijuana companies.
 To get around this obstacle, some cannabis companies have had to use a “middle man” to make donations.